Secret of the Andes (film): Critical response

 The critical reception was mostly negative in the Argentine press.
-Adolfo C. Martínez wrote in La Nación that the film "was so short of imagination that does not resist the slightest analysis (...)
-If its makers though of a movie for children, they err their target...if they though of a movie for older audiences, nobody at an adult age can become captivated by the absurdities shown on screen".
-Juan Villegas, from the El Amante del Cine magazine wrote that "there was an exciting story to be tell, but they forgot to shoot it".
+Adolfo C. Martínez wrote in La Nación, that the "script is so lacking in imagination that it does not withstand the slightest analysis.
+If those responsible thought that this story contained fascination, magic and suspense, they mistook their purposes.
+If they conceived it for children, they missed their target, since that audience will undoubtedly achieve an invitation to yawn.
+If it was thought for the elderly, no one in adulthood can bow to the absurdity that is told on the screen".
+Juan Villegas, from the El Amante del Cine magazine wrote that "there was an exciting story to be told, but they forgot to shoot it".

 Accolades

 Secret of the Andes won a silver Remi in the 2000 edition of the WorldFest-Houston International Film Festival.
 The movie was also nominated to best film in the 1998 edition of the Mar del Plata International Film Festival.